omercankoc/swift-handbook/Sources/Properties.md

-# Properties
-Properties associate values with a particular class, structure, or enumeration.
-Stored properties store constant and variable values as part of an instance, whereas computed properties calculate a value.
-Computed properties are provided by classes, structures, and enumerations.
-Stored properties are provided only by classes and structures.

-In addition, you can define property observers to monitor changes in a property’s value, which you can respond to with custom actions.
-Property observers can be added to stored properties you define yourself, and also to properties that a subclass inherits from its superclass.

-## Stored Properties
+# Stored Properties
-In its simplest form, a stored property is a constant or variable that’s stored as part of an instance of a particular class or structure.
-Stored properties can be either variable stored properties (introduced by the <b>var</b> keyword) or constant stored properties (introduced by the <b>let</b> keyword).
+A constant or variable stored as part of an instance of a class or structure.
+Stored properties can be mutable stored properties (declared with the var keyword) or immutable stored properties (declared with the let keyword).

 ```swift
 struct User {